 Anna Chernyshova is a current PhD student under Dr. Graham Thompson at Western University.
 Anna completed her Master’s of Biology at Western University in 2020, where she was awarded the Ruth Horner Arnold Fellowship in Biology.
 In her research, Anna strives to bridge the gaps in our understanding of genomics, the evolution of eusocial species, and the adaptive value of their behaviours.

-Julia Lacika, Undergraduate Student
+Julia Lacika, MSc Student

-Amira Bouchema, Undergraduate Student
+Amira Bouchema, BSc Student

 Amira Bouchema is a fourth-year BSc student, majoring in Biochemistry and minoring in computer science.
 Amira holds an Undergraduate Research Assistantship position at the University of Guelph in the Allen-Vercoe lab, specifically helping out The Canadian Bee Gut Project.
 In this position, Amira focuses on studying the honey bee microbiome to isolate novel strains and test stability of the microbiome against external pressures.
 Amira has previously worked under Dr. Rebecca Shapiro to study the pathogenesis of Candida albicans through the utilization of multiple synthetic biology techniques such as CRISPR.